 COVID-19: THE DIFFERENT TESTS EXPLAINED

-A mix of molecular and serology tests will help curb the COVID-19 pandemic.
+A mix of antigen, molecular and serology tests will help curb the COVID-19 pandemic.

 Test.
 Test.
 Test.
 It's key to beating the coronavirus pandemic, according to the World Health Organization.

 That's why Abbott is leveraging our diagnostics leadership and developing more tests on more platforms, to help test millions of people around the world for COVID-19.

 Abbott has currently developed six COVID-19 tests — three are molecular (they detect the virus during active infection), one is an antigen test (identifying COVID-19 mid-infection as the virus multiplies) and two are serology tests (they identify IgG antibodies, proteins the body produces in the late stages of infection, which may remain in the blood for months and possibly longer after a person has recovered.)